niklas-heer/dotfiles/notes/iPad/README.md

 - ⌘ tab – Switch App
 - ⌘ ⌥ D – Show the Dock
 - shift tab – Return to the previous field
+- ⌘ shift 3 – Screenshot
+- ⌘ shift 4 – Open the Screenshot directly in the Editor
+- ⌥ ⇩ – Scroll a page down
+- hold ⌘ – Display shortcuts for the current App

 **While Editing Text:**